 - Misoprostol (prostaglandin E1 agonist)

 - Sildenafil citratus (Viagra™)

 If a lichenoid eruption has developed to a drug, then it is quite possible for the same reaction to appear more quickly after exposure to another medication in the same family.
-Examples reported have included the proton pump inhibitors (for dyspepsia) and the HMGCoA reductase inhibitors (for high cholesterol).
+Examples reported have included the proton pump inhibitors (for dyspepsia) and the HMG-CoA reductase inhibitors (for high cholesterol).

-Clinical features of a lichenoid drug eruption
+What are the clinical features of a lichenoid drug eruption?

 Lichenoid drug eruptions can look much the same as idiopathic lichen planus although there can be features that may help to distinguish them, which may include: